She Wanted To Be The Perfect Mom, Then Landed In A Psychiatric Unit

 For example, when Lisa Abramson first arrived at the psych ward, her husband told the medical resident who admitted her that he thought Lisa had postpartum psychosis.
 The resident said to him, "Postpartum what?"

 Then, several days into Lisa's stay, she complained of pain in her breasts.
-She'd stopped breastfeeding the instant she left home, and it didn't seem to occur to anyone that her breasts would become engorged.
+She had stopped breastfeeding when she left home, and it didn't seem to occur to anyone that her breasts would become engorged.

 Her husband had to negotiate with the staff to bring in Lisa's breast pump from home.

-She remembers that when she wanted to put, she had to use a room with padded walls that looked like a solitary confinement chamber — "what you'd imagine from a terror movie," Lisa says.
+She remembers that when she wanted to pump, she had to use a room with padded walls that looked like a solitary confinement chamber — "what you'd imagine from a terror movie," Lisa says.

 But the worst thing of all was not being allowed to see her baby daughter.
 The inpatient unit has a strict policy: No infants or children on the ward.
-The hospital says this is intended as a safety measure, for everybody.
+The hospital says this is intended as a safety measure for everybody.

 Her family lobbied on her behalf.

 "They said, 'She's a new mom and she needs to see her baby.
-That's keeping this bond going, it's important," Lisa recalls, tearing up.
+That's keeping this bond going, it's important,' " Lisa recalls, tearing up.
 "That was the hard part, was not getting to see her."

 About five days into her time there, Lisa's family was able to negotiate permission for one-hour visits with her daughter, but they were supervised by a person who kept looking at his watch.